Alain Borer: Career

-A travel writer and a signatory of the Littérature-Monde (World-Literature) manifesto of Saint-Malo, Alain Borer undertakes in 2005 -- at the invitation of Edouard Glissant -- a trip in the South Pacific Ocean (from the Gambier Islands to the archipelago of the Tuamotu).
+A travel writer and a signatory of the Littérature-Monde (World-Literature) manifesto of Saint-Malo, Alain Borer undertakes in 2005—at the invitation of Edouard Glissant—a trip in the South Pacific Ocean (from the Gambier Islands to the archipelago of the Tuamotu).
 It inspired him to the writing of Le ciel & la carte, carnet de voyage dans les mers du Sud à bord de La Boudeuse (The Sky and the Map, the Logbook of a Journey in the South Seas on Board of the Boudeuse [not translated in English]).
-It will receive five literary awards.

-It is poetry, which infuses all of Alain Borer's writings.
-A work of 2007, Icare & and I don't, “a metaphysical vaudeville”, illustrates this rare alliance of poetry and wit, of lightness and depth, whose tone should give life to works of “allegro serioso” – a program about which Roland Barthes said: “With you, the art of living and the art of writing merge.”
-A 2008 catalogue [G. Tran Din Mahe] listed approximately one thousand publications by one hundred publishers.
-In addition to this, forty television programs, about a hundred radio shows, hundreds of conferences and public lectures in over a hundred towns, at dozens of universities in as many countries.
-His work is the subject of hundreds, if not thousands of press articles.
+It received five literary awards: Prix Mac Orlan 2011; Prix Mémoire de la mer 2011; Prix Polynésie 2012; Prix Maurice Genevois de l'Académie française 2012; Joseph Conrad Award.

 A major part of his work appears scattered in prefaces, literary essays in journals, in writings about art and artists in catalogues (Pierre Antoniucci, Barry Flanagan, Vivien Isnard, Henri Maccheroni, Volti ...), in poems in books and magazines, and also in radio shows on France Culture (Germain Nouveau, Agenda Dada, Corrida Dada ...).
 In 1995, he took part in the club "Phares et Balises" of Regis Debray.
 He participated in the Cahiers de Zanzibar, then in the group Actéon, “hors de commerce”, with André Velter et Zéno Bianu.

-Since 2014, Alain Borer is engaged in the defense of the French language, starting with his essay De quel amour blessée, réflexions sur la langue française (Wounded by Whose Love: Thoughts about the French Language [not translated in English).
-The book received the Deluen Prize of the Académie Française in 2014, and the François Mauriac Prize in 2016; this polemical work led to invitations to numerous conferences and interventions in diverse media.
+From 2014, Borer started getting engaged in the defence of the French language, starting with his essay De quel amour blessée, réflexions sur la langue française (Wounded by Whose Love: Thoughts about the French Language [not translated in English).
+The book received the Deluen Prize of the Académie Française in 2014, and the François Mauriac Prize of the Aquitaine in 2016; this polemical work led to invitations to numerous conferences and interventions in diverse media.